Hey Kids (Start Here)

 “Of course.
 One moment.”
 Hermann looks archly at Starr and hands him the phone.
 “She wants to talk to you.”

-Newton bursts out laughing at Hermann’s delivery and the resultant expression on Starr’s face.
+Newton bursts out laughing at the expression on Starr’s face.

 Hermann motions for the check.

-When they finally make it into bed, Newton cannot sleep.
-He lies in awake with Doctor Faustus, by Thomas Mann.
-It’s a bit ambitious for the current state of the man’s German, and so he’s glaring determinedly at the book in that charming way he has.
+When they make it into bed, Newton can’t sleep.
+He lies awake with Doktor Faustus, by Thomas Mann.
+It’s a bit ambitious for the current state of the man’s German, and he glares determinedly at the book in that charming way he has—all green fire and academic umbrage.
 The light of the bedside lamp is dim, and Hermann watches him for some time before Newton realizes he’s awake.

 Hermann clears his throat.